olegberman/genesys-hackathon/README.md

 - IMDB doesn't and shouldn't know my number
 - I want to login into IMDB
 - I click login with Facebook
-- IMDB gives me their Facebook app id
 - I call Facebook
-- They ask me to enter the third party id
-- I enter it
 - Get back a code for a short session
 - Enter it on IMDB
 - IMDB now can fetch my Facebook info using that token and give me better recommendations